Nithin-GK/Nithin-GK.github.io/_pages/about.md

 I'm always open to collaborations, if you are excited about diffusion models and want to work with me please feel free to reach out.

-<span style="color: green;">I am looking for a research position in industry.
+<span style="color: green;">I am looking for a research scientist position in industry.
 Please reach out if you think I could be a good fit!</span>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.